Light and fluffy Thermomix Lemonade Scones, which are so quick to make and contain three simple ingredients: flour, cream and lemonade!

-- Preheat the oven to 200°C fan / 220°C and line a baking tray with baking paper.
+- Preheat the oven to 200°C fan / 220°C, and line a baking tray with baking paper.

 - Add the flour to the Thermomix and mix for 5 sec/speed 5 to sift it.

 - Add the cream and lemonade and knead for 1 minute/interval speed (knead function).
-It should now have come together - scrape down sides of mixing bowl and stir in any stray bits of mixture stuck to the side of the bowl.
+It should now have come together - scrape down the sides of the mixing bowl and stir in any stray bits of mixture stuck to the side of the bowl.

 - Tip the mixture out onto a lightly floured surface and gently knead into a ball - don't overwork the dough or the scones will be dense.
 Pat the dough down with your hands to a thickness of about 2.5 - 3cm.